-Wild Bear Mountain Ecology Center is the only non-profit nature center in Boulder County.
+Wild Bear Nature Center is the only all ages nonprofit nature center in Boulder County, open year round and almost every day.

 In July of 2000, Wild Bear organized 134 volunteers to remove over 30 tons of trash off of the Mud Lake property allowing it to regenerate to its natural state.